 After finishing my joint master’s degree in Political Science (major), Computer Science and Accounting at the Johannes Gutenberg University in Mainz, Germany, I successfully defended my PhD dissertation on the measurement of party identification in April 2016.

-My work has been published in the European Journal of Personality, Electoral Studies, Journal of Elections, Public Opinion and Parties, Journal of Ethnic and Migration Studies, Political Psychology and Scientometrics amongst others.
+My work has been published in the British Journal of Political Science, European Journal of Personality, Electoral Studies, International Journal of Public Opinion Research, Journal of Elections, Public Opinion and Parties, Journal of Ethnic and Migration Studies, Political Psychology, Scientometrics and West European Politics amongst others.
 Furthermore, my research has been featured on television and in newspapers both in Germany and abroad, as well as on national radio, e.g., ARD Tagesthemen, ARD Nachtmagazin, Tagesspiegel, DER SPIEGEL, MDR, dpa, Vedomosti.

-I am currently elected member of the Steering Committee of the ECPR Standing Group on Political Methodology, speaker of the Methods of Political Science section of the German Association of Political Science (DVPW), and German member of the Management Committee for the COST Action 16111 ETHMIGSURVEYDATA.
+I am currently elected member of the Steering Committee of the ECPR Standing Group on Political Methodology and speaker of the Methods of Political Science section of the German Association of Political Science (DVPW).

 Updates and current working papers can also be found on my ResearchGate account.